Interdisciplinary Students: Earn a Graduate Certificate during your Northeastern Master’s program

 Declaring interdisciplinary student status is an opportunity to add business education to your area of graduate focus.

-Earning a D’Amore-McKim Graduate Certificate in Healthcare Administration and Policy will allow you to gain new skills, diversify your resume, and differentiate yourself from other job applicants.
+Earning a D’Amore-McKim Graduate Certificate in Business Management for Healthcare will allow you to gain new skills, diversify your resume, and differentiate yourself from other job applicants.

 Business skills are helpful in all professional industries.
 Through your certificate studies, you will learn effective communication techniques, develop additional confidence with project-based work, and hone your problem-solving abilities.
 Additionally, you’ll broaden your exposure to the fundamental principles of health organization management, and explore the methods of implementing business strategy tin the healthcare industry.